core-marine-dev/norsub-emru/README.md

 To understand how it works, please look the info of [NMEA-Parser library](https://github.com/core-marine-dev/nmea-parser/).

-The complete output with metada it is showd below.
+The complete output with metadata it is shown below.

 ```typescript
 type Status = {